Our aircraft's name is Pine and is a Cessna 172 from 1958.

 The sea crossing from Florida to the Netherlands took less than one month, and the aircraft was delivered at Teuge airport.
 The aircraft was put back together and made ready for the long ferry flight to Chad with the help of our partner Aircraft Maintenance Netherlands (AMN).

 The ferry flight took ten days of flying and over 8,000 kilometers.
-After leaving Teuge, the aircraft crossed Europe, through Belgium, France and Spain, and Africa through Morocco, Algeria and Niger, before arriving in N'Djamena, Chad's capital.
+After leaving Teuge airport in the Netherlands, the aircraft crossed Europe through Belgium, France and into Spain after passing the Pyrenees.
+After Spain the aircraft crossed the Strait of Gibraltar onto Africa, and through Morocco, Algeria, the Sahara desert towards Niger, before arriving in N'Djamena, Chad's capital.

 N3973F in Hollywood